Battle Hymn of the Republic: Cultural influences

-In association with football/soccer
+In association with soccer

 The refrain "Glory, glory, hallelujah!" has been adopted by fans of a number of sporting teams, most notably in the English and Scottish Premier Leagues.
 The popular use of the tune by Tottenham Hotspur can be traced to September 1961 during the 1961–62 European Cup.
 Their first opponents in the competition were the Polish side Górnik Zabrze, and the Polish press described the Spurs team as "no angels" due to their rough tackling.
 In the return leg at White Hart Lane, some fans then wore angel costumes at the match holding placards with slogans such as "Glory be to shining White Hart Lane", and the crowded started singing the refrain "Glory, glory, hallelujah" as Spurs beat the Poles 8–1, starting the tradition at Tottenham.
-It was released as the B-side to "Ozzie's Dream" for the 1981 Cup Final.
+It was released as the B-side to "Ossie's Dream" for the 1981 FA Cup final.

 The theme was then picked up by Hibernian, with Hector Nicol's release of the track "Glory, glory to the Hibees" in 1963.
+"Glory, Glory Leeds United" was a popular chant during Leeds' 1969–70 FA Cup run all the way to the final.
+Manchester United fans picked it up as "Glory, Glory Man United" prior to the 1983 FA Cup final.

+"We're not Brazil, we're Northern Ireland" is a self-deprecating song popular with fans of the Northern Ireland football team.
+The words by Stewart McAfee celebrate the team's historic successes ("Mine eyes have seen the glory of España '82"), whilst acknowledging in a witty way that it is not among the giants of world football.
+A studio recording sung by the team and featuring local broadcasters George Jones and Jackie Fullerton was released in 2006.

-"Glory, Glory Leeds United" was a popular chant during Leeds' 1970 FA Cup run.
-Manchester United fans picked it up as "Glory, Glory Man United" during the 1983 FA Cup Final.
-As a result of its popularity with these and other British teams, it has spread internationally and to other sporting codes.
-An example of its reach is its popularity with fans of the Australian Rugby League team, the South Sydney Rabbitohs (Glory, Glory to South Sydney) and to A-League team Perth Glory.
-Brighton fans celebrate their 1970s legend by singing "Mine eyes have seen the glory of the coming of the Lord, he played for Brighton and Hove Albion and his name is Peter Ward, etc."
+As a result of its popularity with these and other British teams, use of the tune has spread internationally and to other sporting codes.
+An example of its reach is its popularity with fans of the Australian Rugby League team, the South Sydney Rabbitohs (Glory, Glory to South Sydney) and to A-League Men team Perth Glory.
+Brighton fans celebrate their 1970s legend by singing "Mine eyes have seen the glory of the coming of the Lord, he played for Brighton and Hove Albion and his name is Peter Ward".